Skip to content

 Landmark

-While there, explore the ruins of the Temple of Sulis Minerva, walk on the ancient Roman pavements, and stop by the museum, which is home to many Roman artefacts, including a bronze statue of the Goddess Sulis Minerva.
+While there, explore the ruins of the Temple of Sulis Minerva, walk on the ancient Roman pavements, and stop by the museum, home to many Roman artefacts, including a bronze statue of the Goddess Sulis Minerva.
 You might enjoy visiting these Cotswolds villages while in Bath.

 York Minster